amenti4k/amenti4k.github.io/_posts/2025-08-15-Compute-Is-Labor-AI-Native-Operator-PE.md

 It also revealed an uncomfortable economic truth.
 The industry isn't selling software features; it's replacing labor.
 The capture rate is minimal because the market doesn't know how to price this fundamental transformation.

-What follows is the capital formation thesis built on that discovery: how an AI-native Operator-PE—part dealmaker, part infra scheduler, part process engineer—can underwrite the adoption gap, install autonomy as an operating capability, and systematically manufacture margin across a portfolio.
-This isn't "SaaS-enabled PE."
-It's a new archetype, the successor to the raider, the activist, and the ESG steward: the operator of autonomous work.
+What follows is the economic thesis built on that discovery: a new type of private equity firm that doesn't just cut costs but fundamentally changes how work gets done.
+Instead of selling software to companies, they buy companies and replace the actual work with AI.
+This isn't another tech-enabled buyout shop.
+It's something new: firms that understand automation as infrastructure, not product.

 ## The $10 Trillion Mispricing